ghurlman/air-blog-theme-for-ghost/README.md

 * Log in to Ghost administration panel
 * Go to General > Themes > Upload a theme
 * Find and select the previously created zip file
-* Wait for upload completion and activate the new theme
+* Wait for upload completion and activate the new theme!

 ## Copyright & License